-Case Shiller Home Price Index in the United States is expected to be 2.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Case Shiller Home Price Index in the United States to stand at 220.00 in 12 months time.
-In the long-term, the United States S&P Case-Shiller Home Price Index is projected to trend around 222.00 points in 2020, according to our econometric models.
+Case Shiller Home Price Index in the United States is expected to be 269.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States S&P Case-Shiller Home Price Index is projected to trend around 275.00 points in 2022 and 284.00 points in 2023, according to our econometric models.